Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 Rain/Shell Jacket

-We always recommend you hike and travel with a shell jacket.
-They do an exceptional job of protecting you from the elements in the mountains.
-That could be everything from wind to rain or snow.
+We always recommend hiking and traveling with a shell jacket.
+They do an exceptional job of protecting you from the elements in the mountains, which could include wind, rain, or snow.
 We suggest a packable rain jacket for the outdoors/hiking.

 Any rain jacket will do, but the top-dollar ones designed for the outdoors will hold up and help in inclement weather.
 They are lightweight, durable, packable, waterproof, and windproof — the wind may be the most important as it can be unrelenting.